filippo-ferrari/website/content/post/linux-setup/index.md

 ## Task manager: htop
 Again, if you ever want to be taken into consideration by the cool guys and gals of the ricing sub-scene you have to have this process viewer.
 All jokes aside [htop](https://htop.dev/) is a neat piece of software, very light and super useful, written in the mighty C language.
+Bonus mention: [btop](https://github.com/aristocratos/btop), a newer, more complete version of htop, written in C++.

 ## Text editor: neovim
 Ok, big boys time, I use neovim as my main text editor both to play around in linux and to write code.